 THH:mm THH:mm:ss THH:mm:ss.sss

 All numbers must be base 10.
 If the MM or DD fields are absent “01” is used as the value.
 If the HH, mm, or ss fields are absent “00” is used as the value and the value of an absent sss field is “000”.
-The value of an absent time zone offset is “Z”.
+If the time zone offset is absent, the date-time is in interpreted as a local time.

 Illegal values (out-of-bounds as well as syntax errors) in a format string means that the format string is not a valid instance of this format.